-It's important to plan ahead and make sure you have the right support.
+When you have a child with a learning disability, it's extra important to plan ahead and make sure you have the right support.

 Talk to the professionals you are involved with, such as your health visitor, portage worker or social worker, to find out what help you are entitled to.
-This may include, for example, a carers assessment or short breaks.
+This may include, for example, a carer's assessment or short breaks.
 Many parents also turn to local support services at this time, for example their local children's information service or disability support group.

 You may also be entitled to certain benefits.
 On average it costs more to bring up a child with a disability, due to additional costs of things such as clothing, heating and equipment.

 The parents of young and disabled children have the right to apply for flexible working, including carers of adults.

 Flexibility in the workplace can mean part-time work, flexi-time, job-sharing, staggered hours or term-time working.
 However, you must make sure that you have a contract of employment flexibility that covers hours, times and places of work.

 Talking to your child about their learning disability

 As your child gets older, you may want to explain their condition to them.
 If you choose to do this, remind them of their strengths and build their self-esteem, and let them know that they are just as good as anyone else – they just have a different way of learning.